aspic2/ZombieScript/README.md

 After downloading the project and installing the prerequisite packages:
 - Place your excel file with a column of LIDs in the sourcefiles folder.
     - Update the file path for variable 'source_wb' within main.py
-- Add a path to your authentication file (.yaml) to variable 'auth_file' within main.py
+- Add a path to your authentication file (.yaml) to the variable 'auth_file' within main.py
-- Update sourceLIDs in main of main.py to the Excel column hosting your LIDs
+- Update sourceLIDs in main() of main.py to the Excel column hosting your LIDs
-- Run the script and wait for your info
+- Run the script and wait for your info.

 LineItemInfo.txt shows every attribute that can be returned from the request.
-There are more notes in the source file, if you need to customize this app more.
+There are more notes in the source file if you need to customize this app more.

 # Licenses
 This application is a derivative of googleads' get_all_line_items.py, under Apache License.
-I grant permission to use edit and distribute my project as needed.
+Outside of their licensing rules, I grant permission to use, edit, and distribute my project as desired.
 Just shout out where you got it!

 -MT